codejnki/x4_vkb/README.md

 #### Map

-I am still working on this.
-Right now clicking the middle button on the right hand `C1 Hat` will open the menu.
-You can then use the menu navigation Hat controls and the `A2` and `B1` to move around.
-But that's about it so far.
-This is not optimized at all.
+I've decided that trying to make an optimal map configuration is just not something I am interested in.
+I use the mouse for the map because it is just way more natural.

 #### Flight